Dementias 2026 Programme

 Dementia prevention

-Naheed Mukadam, Professor of Psychiatry & Principal Research Fellow, Mental Health of Older People, University College London
+Naheed Mukadam, Professor of Psychiatry, Division of Psychiatry, University College London

 -